microsoft/vscode-docs/blogs/2021/11/02/custom-notebooks.md

 ### GitHub Issues Notebook

 The first experience we created in the team is the [GitHub Issues Notebook](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-github-issue-notebooks): a Notebook to help us triage and organize the thousands of issues we have in GitHub.
 With this Notebook we can query multiple repos at once to find issues like finding all the issues labeled `bug` and assigned to me.
+The VS Code team uses this Notebook on a daily basis to process all the issues across the many repos the team works on.

 ![A preview of the GitHub Issues Notebook we use on the team that's available in the vscode repo](github-issues-notebook.png)

 You can find the Notebooks we use for triaging in the [VS Code repo under `.vscode/notebooks`](https://github.com/microsoft/vscode/tree/main/.vscode/notebooks).
+There's one called `inbox.github-issues` where a VS Code team member uses this Notebook to triage many newly filed issues to their appropriate area and assignee.

 [GitHub Issues Notebook is avaliable in the marketplace]((https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-github-issue-notebooks)) for anyone to use.
 You can try it out by installing the extension, creating a file for your Notebook with a `.github-issues` ending such as `my-notebook.github-issues`, and finally creating any query such as: